Categories: Business

 “We must keep the Internet open for business to sustain growth in the vast and inter-dependent global digital economy.”

-The debate over the internet’s governance comes year after Google and other technology companies began their campaigns against SOPA and PIPA.
+The debate over the internet’s governance comes a year after Google and other technology companies began their campaigns against SOPA and PIPA.

 Ajit Jain